Development assistance in the Pacific

 The economic and fiscal impacts of the pandemic continue to affect livelihoods in the Pacific.
 Pacific governments face significant financing and service delivery challenges as they start the road to recovery.
 As announced in the October 2020 budget, Australia will provide new funding of $304.7 million for a COVID-19 Response Package over two years.

 This builds on Australia’s $100 million Pacific and Timor-Leste Response Package delivered in 2019-20 that provided immediate crisis financing.
 This additional support recognises that COVID-19 continues to impact the economic stability of Australia’s region.

 The Response Package will provide support to the Pacific and Timor-Leste to deliver temporary and targeted economic and fiscal assistance to address pandemic impacts, including to maintain essential health and other services, and protect the most vulnerable, with a focus on women and girls.

-It will also work with the Pacific to support the re-establishment of safe, reliable, affordable and financially sustainable air connectivity in the region.
+The Response Package includes support for the re-establishment of safe, reliable, affordable and financially sustainable air connectivity in the region.

 The response package builds on our existing bilateral partnerships and Pacific Step-up initiatives.

 Eligible countries are Timor-Leste, PNG, Solomon Islands, Vanuatu, Fiji, Samoa, Tonga, Kiribati, Nauru, and Tuvalu.